saitejadugyala468/Group_C/README.md

 1. Create (POST /tasks):- Create a new task by accepting a JSON payload with a title and description.
 2. Read:
 a.
-Get all tasks (GET /tasks): Return a list of all tasks.
+Get all tasks (GET /taks): Returnsa list of all tasks.
 b.
 Get a task by ID (GET /tasks/{id}): Return a specific task by its ID.
 3. Update (PUT /tasks/{id}): Update the title, description, or status of an existing task.
 4. Delete (DELETE /tasks/{id}): Delete a task by its ID.